Astyra (Troad)

-Astyra (Ἀστυρα) was a town of ancient Troad, mentioned by Strabo.
+Astyra (Ἄστυρα) was a town of ancient Troad, mentioned by Strabo.
 Strabo writes that it was above Abydus and once an independent city, but in Strabo's time it was a ruined place, and belonged to the inhabitants of Abydus.
 There were once gold mines there, but they were nearly exhausted in Strabo's time.

 Its site is located 2 miles southwest of Haliloğlu, Çanakkale Province, Turkey.